We have said many times that the anaerobic digestion process makes green biogas profitable with a good ROI, but where is the proof of that?

 AD tanks let the waste break down in an environment free from oxygen.
 This allows methane gas to be produced, which is then extracted from the AD and injected into the gas grid.

 Once it's in the grid, green biogas can be used in the same way as natural gas: it's burnt to heat our homes and cook our food.

 Burning biomethane does release carbon dioxide.
 But, because it releases the same amount of carbon dioxide that the organic matter used to produce it absorbed while it grew, it doesn't break the carbon balance.

-But when we extract and burn natural gas, we’re reintroducing carbon dioxide that has been locked away for millions of years, from a time when the earth’s atmosphere was different.
+But when we extract and burn natural gas, we're reintroducing carbon dioxide that has been locked away for millions of years, from when the earth's atmosphere was different.
 This adds more carbon dioxide to our current atmosphere, breaks the carbon balance and contributes to global warming and climate change.